 Rincon Center’s atrium holds some overflow tables for Yank Sing and is home to the intriguing “Rain Column” water sculpture and a plethora of fast-food dining options, and its lobby displays colorful W.P.A. murals depicting the history of Northern California.

 A branch is at 49 Stevenson Street (at 1st St., South of Market).
-This location is smaller, but the dim sum is just as delicious, and both the menu and the service are the same.
+This location is smaller, but the dim sum is just as delicious, the beer is ice cold, and both the menu and the service are the same.

 Royal Pacific Motor Inn 661 Broadway/Columbus Ave.
 5 stories; 74 rooms.
 Sauna; fitness room.
 No pets.
 Free parking.
 Situated on the Chinatown-North Beach border, this bargain motel is right in the thick of it.